 - Great location.
 Close proximity to, and articulation agreements with, a variety of public health-related organizations ensure more effective student learning.

-- Available online.
-Students in our Hybrid format program complete their courses primarily online, meeting on location (Grand Rapids) one Saturday per semester.
+- Online.
+Students complete their courses online, meeting in person (Grand Rapids or Traverse City) once, for a two-day summer intensive at the midpoint of their program.
 This format accommodates students with jobs, families, and other commitments, as well as those in distant locations.
 Click here to learn more about our MPH Online Hybrid Program.

 - Tuition savings.
-GVSU graduate school tuition is not based on residency - we do not charge out-of-state or international tuition rates.
+GVSU graduate school tuition is not based on residency - we do not charge out-of-state tuition rates.

 Courses Offered